PaulStapel/PaulStapel.github.io/content/Recipes/butter-lemon-pork.md

 - Serve with white rice.

 ## Cooking plan
+- First, slice your pork belly into bite sized pieces and cover with a little salt, pepper and dried oregano.
-- First, add to your oil and 2 thin slices of butter to a heated pan.
-Slice your pork belly into bite-sized pieces.
+- Add some oil and 2 thin slices of butter to a heated pan.
 - When the butter has melted, add your pork belly to a pan and let it crisp properly.
 - In a sauce pan, add 2 thin slices of butter, a little bit of oil and your garlic.
 Stir it until it is fragrant and sauteed.
 - Once the pork is done, remove it from your pan and add onion (in rings or slices), leave it to brown a little while you further prepare your sauce.
-- To your sauce, add the ginger and lemon.
-After that, add some a little water and dark soy sauce for coloring.
+- To your sauce, add the ginger, lemon and more dried oregano.
+After that, add a little water and dark soy sauce for coloring.
 Reduce the sauce until it is thick (perhaps with some cornstarch added to quicken the process).
 - Add the sauce, pork and onion into your pan and stir a little until everything is covered.

 ## ENJOY!